aroberge/friendly/docs/html/_sources/syntax_tracebacks_en.rst.txt

         SyntaxError: invalid syntax (raise_syntax_error6.py, line 3)

     A SyntaxError occurs when Python cannot understand your code.
-    There could be many possible reasons:
-    - a keyword might be misspelled;
-    - a colon, :, or some other symbol like (, ], etc., might be missing;
-    - etc.

-    Likely cause:
     Python could not parse the file 'raise_syntax_error6.py' beyond the location indicated below by --> and ^.

        1: """Should raise SyntaxError"""
        2:
     -->3: def :
               ^
     My best guess: you tried to define a function or method and did not use the correct syntax.
     The correct syntax is:
         def name ( optional_arguments ):

 SyntaxError - malformed def statment - 2
 ----------------------------------------